Duskt/mjsoc/README.md

 ## High priority

--   Extend the re-sign-in duration and have an alert pop-up.
+-   Confirmation of actions
 -   Autocomplete member list
--   Confirmation of actions
 -   Add a frontend way to enter points from a table that doesn't exist
 -   Rename table no.

 ## Medium priority

 -   Indicate round wind on-screen (and have a table map?)
+-   Have an alert pop-up when authorisation runs out.

 ## Low priority